NetBrainAPI/NetBrain-REST-API-V8.01/Platform Integration Documentation/Single Pane of Glass Deployment Guides/Cisco SNTC/readme.md

 5. Click on “Select Data View Template/Parser” tab, click on “Add” and search for *[Cisco SNTC] Monitoring Data*

-6. Click “Submit” to create the scheduled task for Solarwinds data import to NetBrain.
+6. Click “Submit” to create the scheduled task for Cisco SNTC data import to NetBrain.

 >   **Note:** The Cisco SNTC data will not be available on the map until after